michelle-cheung25/SNIPR-PardeeLab/SNIPR-design/README.md

 [Precise and Programmable Detection of Mutations Using Ultraspecific Riboregulators, Cell, 180, 1018-1032](https://www.cell.com/cell/fulltext/S0092-8674(20)30155-0)

+The code is modified from Green et al, their repo is here: https://github.com/Albert09111/SNIPR

 # Requirements

 The SNIPR software makes use of the multi-objective sequence design features and energy calculation capabilities of NUPACK.
 Users must download the [NUPACK source code](http://www.nupack.org/downloads) and compile it on their computers.
 Please follow the NUPACK manual to install NUPACK.
+See the README file in the Nupack folder after you download and follow the installation instructions.
+You will need to download the cmake package as well.

+NOTE: The SNIPR software needs to be run on macOS or Linux.
+The source code contains four major functions and a number of other supporting functions.

 After installation, it is necessary to add NUPACK to the system’s environmental variables to ensure that it can be located by the SNIPR design software.